SnakeCodinx/Beautiful-Butterfly-Using-Python-Turtle/README.md

 To use this project, simply clone the repository and run the butterfly.py script using Python.
 You can customize the wing shape, size, and color by modifying the script.

-#Requirements
+# Requirements

 Python 3.x
 Turtle module (built-in with Python)

-#Author
+# Author

 Snake Coding

-#License
+# License

 This project is licensed under the MIT License.

-# Screenshots

-Beautiful Butterfly

 # How to Run

-Clone the repository: git clone https://github.com/[Your Username]/Beautiful-Butterfly-Using-Python-Turtle.git Navigate to the project directory: cd Beautiful-Butterfly-Using-Python-Turtle Run the script: python butterfly.py
+Clone the repository: git clone https://github.com/SnakeCodinx/Beautiful-Butterfly-Using-Python-Turtle.git Navigate to the project directory: cd Beautiful-Butterfly-Using-Python-Turtle Run the script: python butterfly.py

-Customization
+# Customization

 You can customize the wing shape, size, and color by modifying the script.
 For example, you can change the wing_size variable to change the size of the wings, or modify the wing_color variable to change the color of the wings.